Dyson expansion for form-bounded perturbations and applications to the polaron problem: The Lieb--Yamazaki Argument

 \section{The Lieb--Yamazaki Argument}

-In this section, we shall recall the Lieb--Yamazaki commutator method introduced in \cite{LY} to prove that if $v$ and $\omega$ satisfy Assumption~\ref{ass1}, $\Phi(v)$ is infinitesimally form bounded with respect to the non-interacting Hamiltonian $|P-\mathbb{P}_f|^2 + \di\Gamma(\omega)$.
+In this section, we shall recall the Lieb--Yamazaki commutator method introduced in \cite[Sect.~2]{LY} to prove that if $v$ and $\omega$ satisfy Assumption~\ref{ass1}, $\Phi(v)$ is infinitesimally form bounded with respect to the non-interacting Hamiltonian $|P-\mathbb{P}_f|^2 + \di\Gamma(\omega)$.
+On the one hand, a simple Cauchy--Schwarz inequality shows that